tzachbon/css-webpack-plugin-example/docs/setup-the-solution.md

 ## The solutions

-Currently, there are many different solutions to these problems, from utility frameworks, CSS preprocessors, and many more that try to help with most of the issues that native CSS has.
+Currently, there are many different solutions to these problems, from utility frameworks, CSS preprocessors, and others that all try to help with the issues that native CSS has.

 In this article, I would like to solve some of those problems from scratch with you.

-Let's set up our environment real quick, run those commands:
+Let's set up our environment real quick.
+To do this, run these commands:

 ```bash
 mkdir example-css-plugin